MathisBurger/immowealth/README.md

 docker-compose up -d
 ```

+# Chat messages

+All chats messages do have live updates, except from renter chats.

 # Roadmap

 There are many new features planned.
 You can find a little roadmap of planned future releases here: